<i>Pelargonium</i>, geranium: planting and growing

 Pelargonium Border Supreme F2 Seeds - Geranium

-An exclusive mix of the best zonal geranium varieties available as seeds, in different shades of red, bright pink, salmon pink and white.
-An ideal choice to flower summer beds and window boxes.
+An exclusive mix of top zonal geranium varieties available as seeds, in various shades of red, bright pink, salmon pink and white.
+Ideal choice for flowering summer borders and planters.

 • Flowering time August to November